XuewenWangUGA/MhapCaller/README.md

  1. a read-reference alignment file in [BAM format](https://en.wikipedia.org/wiki/SAM_(file_format)).
 This alignment file could be generated from  `MH_umi_dedup_map_pipe.sh` or other user-generated alignment file in .Bam format

  2. Configure files of targeted variant positional information for each of STRs, SNPs, and InDels

+## Configure file format for STR
+The configure file listed the STR loci information in a tabular separated text file.
+An example file for forensic CODIS STR of human is given in ""

+## Configure file format for InDel

+## Configure file format for SNP

  ## Output of MacroHapCaller